 Many designers and specifiers understand controlling air, vapor, and thermal transfer helps mitigate moisture problems within the building envelope.
 Moisture accumulation is a performance adversary that can lead to structural deterioration, finish damage, organic growth, and reduced building longevity.

 Both fiberglass and stone wool insulation have merit, promote fire protection and sustainability, and offer value to architects, contractors, and property owners alike.
-This article’s intent is to present a scientific examination of the benefits of using each, in particular with respect to meeting fire and acoustic requirements and codes.
+This article’s intent is to present a scientific examination of the benefits of using each.

 A well-insulated building envelope is the starting point in any energy conservation strategy.
 The embodied global warming potential (GWP) of the insulating material, as part of a complete wall assembly, must be weighed against the use-phase energy efficiency contribution to see the complete environmental picture.